-Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry.
-The Segment has three primary product lines: MAS, ALS and Meto.
-The MAS line focuses on electronic-article-surveillance ("EAS") systems; hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
+Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry globally.
+There are three primary product lines: MAS, ALS and Meto.
+The MAS line focuses on electronic-article-surveillance ("EAS") systems, including hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
 ALS products are apparel labels and tags, some of which are RFID capable.
 Meto is a small separately branded Europe-centric product line, including hand-held pricing tools and labels and promotional in-store displays.
 All MAS and ALS products are sold under the Checkpoint brand.

-Checkpoint is supported by 20 manufacturing facilities, nine distribution facilities and three product and software development centres around the world.
-Checkpoint is headquartered in the United States but uses its global footprint to generate sales internationally.
+Checkpoint is supported by 24 manufacturing facilities, eight distribution facilities and three product and software development centres globally.
+Checkpoint is headquartered in the United States but uses its worldwide footprint to generate sales internationally.
 Checkpoint sells directly to retailers or apparel manufacturers and competes with other global retail labeling companies.

-Checkpoint's market-leading position, strong brand recognition and product development pipeline should still drive modest growth despite a changing 'brickand-mortar' retail landscape.
+Checkpoint's market-leading position, strong brand recognition and product development pipeline should still drive modest growth despite the move to an 'omnichannel' retail landscape.
 Large contracts with retailers for hardware and software can create significant quarter-to-quarter and, in some cases, year-to-year revenue volatility.
-However, Checkpoint's comprehensive solution of hardware and software also creates an important high-margin recurring revenue stream for its related consumables.
-Moreover, CCL is also confident that Checkpoint can capture its share of the fast growing RFID market as retailers seek omni-channel fulfillment systems.
+However, Checkpoint's comprehensive solution of hardware and software also creates an important high-margin recurring revenue stream for related consumables.
+The Company is also confident that Checkpoint can capture its share of the fast growing RFID market as retailers move increasingly to 'omni-channel' distribution from a single inventory position.

-Checkpoint Segment Financial Performance
+Checkpoint Financial Performance